 If you think of an all-in-one knife, then we recommend starting with a Chef Knife, it’s the essential knife of any busy kitchen.
 The reason for this is very simple: it can do most kitchen preparation duties very well.
 A good Chef Knife is amazingly multitasking – you can slice, dice, mince and chop.
 It is an excellent choice for preparing breakfast, lunch and dinner.
 This knife is always on a cutting board in the kitchen.
 Don’t go for a Chef Knife, longer than 8-inch unless you have a proper training.
 Also remember that the longer the knife, the more significant cutting tasks it must perform.

 If you’re on a budget and looking for one general kitchen knife just for general use then the other option would be to go for the Rada Kitchen Knife.
-It’s not going to be as good for extended meal prep duties but there are many people who swear this is the only knife they need.
+It’s not going to be as good for extended meal prep duties.
+Anyway there are many people who swear this is the only knife they need.

-If you can afford two knives, then your choices are expanded dramatically.
+If you can afford two knives, then your choices are wide open.
 Now you can purchase knives which are slightly more specialized (but still very sophisticated and multitasking).
 The ideal would be to have a Paring Knife for small, complicated meal preparation duties (i.e. cutting and peeling fruit) and a larger knife for much more serious meal preparation duties.

-The combination of a Paring Knife and Chef Knife will provide you with incredible flexibility in the kitchen with only two knives in your collection!
+The combination of a Paring Knife and Chef Knife will provide you with incredible flexibility!

 If you are looking for the best choice with 3 knives our recommendation begins very similar to the 2-knife set – that being a Paring Knife and Chef Knife.
 The next essential knife would be a good long serrated bread knife, because even the sharpest traditional knife does an ugly job on fresh bread.
 Pay attention to the thickness of the blade: the thinner the blade, the higher quality of cutting task your serrated bread knife is capable to do.